antlafarge/ALLoader/README.md

 - Python implementation

 ### FAQ
-Q. My object is deformed?
+Q. Some objects in the scene are not well placed?
-A. Add a reset XForm et export
+A. Add a reset XForm and export

 _Thank you for your interest._